-From 1 May 2019, all bonds must be managed online through Mybond, including transfers
+All bonds are managed online through MyBond, including transfers

 Change of ownership or management of property

 CBOS must be notified when the manager of a rental property changes.
 This might happen when: